GDP first quarterly estimate, UK: January to March 2026

 Income approach

-In the income approach, we do not have up-to-date quarterly information on the gross trading profits of businesses as these data are collected from HMRC and are available with a lag of approximately two years.
-We rely on contextual data (as outlined in our Profitability of UK companies Quality and Methodology Information) from other sources to inform these quarterly estimates.
-There is currently more uncertainty around the compensation of employees figures in this publication because of lower response rates in the Labour Force Survey.
-We have used additional information from our Pay As You Earn Real Time Information bulletin to help inform the estimates.
+We rely on contextual data from other sources to inform these quarterly estimates, as outlined in our Profitability of UK companies quality and methodology information (QMI).
+There is currently more uncertainty around the compensation of employees figures in this release because of lower response rates in our Labour Force Survey (LFS), as described in our LFS: planned improvements and its reintroduction methodology.
+We have used additional information from our Earnings and employment Pay As You Earn Real Time Information, UK: January 2025 bulletin to help inform the estimates.

 Strengths and limitations